What Is Car Suspension System? Its Diagram, Types, And How It Works

 The rigid axle suspension, also known as beam axle suspension, has a perpendicular axle that is attached to the wheels by a wheel spindle and can be used with leaf springs or coiled springs.
 A stiff axle is extremely sturdy and capable of carrying a significant amount of weight.

-The rigid axle suspension, unlike most current suspensions, has a very simple configuration that makes it straightforward to fix and replace.
-Because of its load-carrying capability and improved articulation, this suspension and its modified versions are employed in heavy-duty vehicles and off-roaders.
+The rigid axle suspension, unlike most current suspensions, has a basic configuration that makes it straightforward to fix and replace.

 However, these suspensions are not designed for fast speeds or sharp turns, and if subjected to heavy cornering, the car will roll over.